 Here’s our hottest Insurance sales letter tips to

 Get more customers through direct mail.

-Our Primary Belief: Every sale starts with “Hello!”
+Our Primary Belief: Every client, every sale starts with a single word: “Hello!”

 If someone doesn’t call you or speak with you, you didn’t create a client.

 You sell insurance.
 A letter makes that introduction.

 You need your letter to make people call you.
 Simple as that.